-More: Loma La Gloria is hitting our shelves for the second year in a row!
+More: Loma La Gloria is hitting our shelves for the fifth year in a row!
 When we first tasted the coffees from Anny Ruth Pimental’s farm in El Salvador - known for their beautiful honey and natural processed coffees - we knew it’d be a long-term relationship.
-Last year we featured Anny’s honey-processed coffees, but this year we’re excited to feature two naturally-processed coffees.
-Both of these coffees are separated lots, meaning that each is one specific variety grown on the same farm.
+In the past years we have featured Anny’s natural pacamara, red bourbon red honey process, and this year we’re excited to bring back the naturally-processed yellow bourbon coffee.
 The Yellow Bourbon offers a sweet-tart acidity that reminded us almost immediately of tamarind!

 Loma La Gloria sits in the El Boquerón crater of the San Salvador volcano.
 Volcanic soil is ideal for growing coffee, as is the elevation of the farm (1200-1750 MASL).
-Shades trees cover much of the farm, which helps control temperature on the farm (and also creates a home for many types of birds).
+Shade trees cover much of the farm, which helps control temperature on the farm and also creates a home for many types of birds.

 *IF you would like this coffee ground, please specify brew method in comments.